KUJP-code/KU-wiki/src/content/docs/materials/docker.md

 By default all files in PATH will be added to the image, solve this with a `.dockerignore`, much like a `.gitignore`.

 Build steps are cached, so only the steps following the line you made a change on will need to be rebuilt.
+For this reason you wanna run your update & install commands together with && and packages on separate lines using | so you're not installing cached versions of packages from a previous image.

+Along similar lines, you wanna copy your Gemfile/lock and bundle install prior to copying the entire project directory.
+That way unrelated changes to your project files won't require reinstalling all your gems, the layer will remain cached unless your Gemfile actually changes.

 #### Options

 `- t` - Lets you specify a tag for the image you're building.
 Can be supplied multiple times for multiple tags, once for each.

+### `docker images`

+Lists the available images, can add `prune` to remove old images.
+There's also `prune` commands for any other resource, and you can prune everything with `docker system prune`.

 ### `docker ps` & `docker ls`